spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-packaging-units-feature.md

 ### 4) Add translations

-1. Append glossary according to your language configuration:
+1. Append the glossary according to your language configuration:

 **src/data/import/glossary.csv**